Musialkov/RedTail/README.md

 As Fox embarks on his journey, he will encounter other animals who will teach him new skills.
 These skills include double-jumping, rolling, and attacking.

 ## Gameplay Mechanics:
+- Moving: Use WSAD keys to move
 - Double jump: Press the jump button twice to perform a double jump and reach higher platforms.
-- Rolling: Press the roll button while moving to dodge incoming obstacles and break obstacles.
+- Rolling: Press the roll button to dodge incoming obstacles and break obstacles.
 - Attacking: Press the attack button to use Fox's sharp claws and red tail to defend against enemies.

 ## Features